techhuntdevelopers/Calenderio/README.md

 # Calenderio

-This library for calender with price tag.
+Usign calenderio to create calender with price tags.

 </br>